-Starting strong begins with the essentials: buying a domain, building a website, setting up a custom email address.
-These steps lay the foundation.
-Once you’ve set your target, your time and energy will be your initial investment.
-The beauty of doing business online is its flexibility — you control the business model, the hours, and everything in between.
+Once you’ve set your target, your time and energy become your first investment.
+One of the best things about doing business online is the flexibility — you control the model, the hours, and everything in between.
 You’re the boss.

-#1 Choose a business model
+#1 Choose your business model

 Think about the core of your business: the product or service you’ll offer.
 What are you passionate about?
 What skills and expertise do you possess?
 Consider the size of your venture: is this going to be a hustle on the side, or a full-time commitment?